ZhangScript/Coursera-PythonWebData-UniversityofMichigan/README.md

-# Coursera_PythonWebData_Michigan
+# Coursera-PythonWebData-UniversityofMichigan
 Code I written for assignment

 I took this course in April, 2016.
-The course can teach you basic skill to deal with web data using python.
+The course teaches basic skills to deal with web data using python.
 The link of the course: https://www.coursera.org/learn/python-network-data/home/welcome.
+My solution for the assignments has gotten full marks.
 You can take my code as consideration.